 How Much Does Car Insurance Cost for a 22-Year-Old?

 The cost of car insurance is one of the deciding factors for many people when shopping and comparing quotes for coverage.
-According to data collected by MoneyGeek, the average 22-year-old driver can expect to pay an estimated $1,818 in annual premiums.
-Coverage options and costs differ from company to company, so it’s important to get multiple quotes from the top insurance companies to find the most affordable price for the coverage you need.
+According to data collected by MoneyGeek, the average 22-year-old driver can expect to pay an estimated $1,818 annually for full coverage.
+Costs differ from company to company, so it’s important to get multiple quotes from the top insurance companies to find the most affordable price for the coverage you need.

 Cheapest Car Insurance Companies for 22-Year-Old Drivers